vdudejon/k8s-homelab2/argo-apps/projects/infrastructure/vault/README.md

 kubectl exec vault-2 -n vault -- vault operator unseal <KEY2>
 kubectl exec vault-2 -n vault -- vault operator unseal <KEY3>
 ```

+## Configure Kubernetes Auth
+1. Log in to the UI and go to Access > Authentication Methods > Enable New Method
+2. Choose Kubernetes
+3. Click Enable Method
+4. Set the host to https://kubernetes.default.svc and click Save
+5. For k8s to access the Vault secrets, you need to create a k8s service account and create a kubernetes authentication role in Vault that binds the role to the service account.
+    > **Note:** For my homelab, I'm going to create a service account with read access to everything in Vault
+6. In the Vault UI, click on the kubernetes authentication method, and then click Create Role
+    - Role Name: vault-read-all
+    - Bound service account name: vault-read-all-account
+    - Bound service account namespaces: *
+7. Create a new kv engine called kubernetes-secrets
+8. Create a new ACL policy named vault-read-all (this needs to match the Role name from earlier)
+    ```json
+    path "kubernetes-secrets" {
+        capabilities = ["read"]
+    }
+    ```
+9. In kubernetes, create the service account named vault-read-all-account
+    ```bash
+    kubectl -n vault create serviceaccount vault-read-all-account
+    ```

+Finish following the guide here https://developer.hashicorp.com/vault/tutorials/kubernetes/kubernetes-sidecar